adeaver/PersonalWebsiteHackathonWkshp3/README.md

 	* dblclick - fires when element has been clicked twice
 	* mouseenter - fires when mouse goes over an element
 	* mouseleave - fires when mouse leaves an element
+	* hover - combines mouseenter and mouseleave
-	* hover - fires when mouse goes over an element, then reverts when mouse leaves
+		* hover takes two function parameters, one for when the mouse enters, and one for one it leaves
 	* focus - fires when an element has focus (i.e., input is being typed into)
 	* blur - fires when an element loses focus